 “However, come the winter, there are significant concerns about a sharp increase in coronavirus cases.
 This could coincide with the start of flu season and is a time when hospitals and GPs are traditionally under even more pressure,” he adds.

-Could we get a vaccine for coronavirus?
+Could we get a vaccine?

 The UK’s chief medical adviser Professor Chris Whitty has said “long term, clearly a vaccine is one way out of this and we all hope that will happen as quickly as possible”.